Enterprise AI Code Assistants for Air-Gapped Environments

 -

 If using a top open model like Code Llama 34B or StarCoder 16B, you can get fairly good results (Code Llama 34B’s ~54% HumanEval means it’s nearing Codex level for Python).
-If you can run Code Llama 70B in your environment, that’s even better (~67% HumanEval, close to GPT-4’s pass@1 of ~80%).
+If you can run Code Llama 70B in your environment, that’s even better (~67% HumanEval, close to GPT-4’s (now succeeded by GPT-5.2) pass@1 of ~80%).
 But 70B is heavy, likely requiring multiple GPUs.

 -